fr0st-iwnl/mtab-config/README.md

 # 🍀 How to Use

 ### 1. Use Only the CSS
-Pick the CSS you like from the CSS folder and add it in your mTab settings.
+Pick the CSS you like from the [CSS folder](https://github.com/fr0st-iwnl/mtab-config/tree/main/css) and add it in your **MTab settings**.

 ### OR

 ### 2. Use the Full Config
 Want the setup exactly like in the video?
-Choose a config from the [configs folder](https://github.com/fr0st-iwnl/mtab-config/tree/main/configs) and import it into mTab.
+Choose a config from the [configs folder](https://github.com/fr0st-iwnl/mtab-config/tree/main/configs) and import it into **MTab**.

 # 🖼️ Backgrounds